melofton/module7_R_dev/module7.md

-To explain another way: the **autocorrelation** of chlorophyll-a and the 7-day lag of chlorophyll-a is affected by the autocorrelation of chlorophyll-a with the 1-day lag, the 2-day lag, the 3-day lag, and so on…. as well as the relationship of the 7-day lag to the 1-day lag, the 2-day lag, the 3-day lag, and so on…..
+To explain another way: the **autocorrelation** of chlorophyll-a and the 7-day lag of chlorophyll-a is affected by the autocorrelation of chlorophyll-a with the 1-day lag, the 2-day lag, the 3-day lag, and so on, as well as the relationship of the 7-day lag to the 1-day lag, the 2-day lag, the 3-day lag, and so on.

 The PACF avoids this problem.
 You can think of it as only measuring the effect of one particular set of lagged values (e.g., the 5-day lagged